jasb3110/Radiocarbon-reservoir/README.md

 Recently, Many researchers proper a new calibration curve base on MRA (Marine20) is to define the difference, at the Calendar age, between $^{14}C$ age of dissolved inorganic carbon (DIC) in the mixed ocean surface layer at that location and the $^{14}C$ age of $CO_2$ in the Northern or Southern Hemispheric atmosphere (Heaton, 2020).
 Also, this work mentioned if you were to calibrate with Marine20 you would update $\Delta R$ at your studying zone.

 Marine20 is improver than Marine13 during 55 to 10.5 kyrs BP, through usage BYCYCLE model which incorporate global-scale paleoclimate and carbon cycle changes that migth influence oceanic $^{14}C$ depletion as currently possible (Heaton et al. 2022).
 Difference of Marine20 and Marine13 in magnitude is small during 14.2 Kyrs to now and recent past, you easy manner would calculate $\Delta R$ of Marine 20 if $\Delta R$ of Marine13 were add up \~150 $^{14}C$ yrs (Heaton et al. 2022).

 Therefore, It is important to estimate $\Delta R$ for dating tools that estimate a radiocarbon age.
 In this work, I update values of $\Delta R$ according to the calibrated curve (Marine20 & Shcal20).
 Also, I focus on the $\Delta R$ relationship with space-time variables (latitude, longitude, calibrated age, and uncertainty age), and whether the hypotheses that explain previous works, still would validate with Marine20.

-## Materials and methods
+## Materials and methods {#materials-and-methods}

 This work estimates the $\Delta R$ off Peru & Chile (0 to 50 °S) during the last 12 Kyr BP.
 Therefore, I compiled several previous estimations.
 It was 185 pairs Marine-terrestrial samples of different organic materials (wood, shell and others organic remains)obtained in the South-Eastern Pacific Ocean (SEPO) .Bellow, I attached the input data set.